Coronavirus information for people with chest, heart and stroke conditions

 Fundraising during COVID-19

-If you’re planning to take part in fundraising for us at this time, then you can find more information in our FAQs and tips on how you can continue to raise funds from home/
+If you’re planning to take part in fundraising for us at this time, then you can find more information here on how you can continue to raise funds from home.

 Yes, but these have been adapted during the pandemic to include online, postal and phone support.
 Find out more about the services we offer and how to get support.